GetStream/Winds/README.md

 ## Description

-Winds is a beautiful open-source RSS and Podcast app created using React/Redux/Node.
+Winds is a beautiful open-source RSS and Podcast app created using React & Redux on the fronte end and Express.js on the backend.
 Use the free hosted version or run it on your own server and customize it as you see fit.
-Contributions are always appreciated.
-In fact, we're planning a series of tutorials to help you get started.
+Contributions in form of pull reqeusts are always appreciated.
 Activity Feeds & Discovery in Winds are powered by [Stream](https://getstream.io/get_started/), the app leverages [Algolia](https://algolia.com?ref=stream) for search, [AWS](https://aws.amazon.com/) for hosting, [MongoDB Atlas](http://mbsy.co/mongodb/228644) for a hosted database (DBaaS), and [SendGrid](https://sendgrid.com/) for email.
 All of these services have a free tier.

 ## Getting Started
 To get started with Winds, please visit [https://getstream.io/winds/](https://getstream.io/winds/)